The 12 Hallmarks of Aging in Dogs, Explained

 Support Options That Layer with Veterinary Care

-Support options are best viewed as layers that sit under veterinary diagnosis and treatment.
-Omega-3 fatty acids are one nutrition area studied in cats, including a randomized controlled trial evaluating omega-3-enriched lickable treats as adjunctive therapy in feline chronic gingivostomatitis, with safety and tolerability monitoring (Sukho, 2025).
-Algal oil containing EPA and DHA has also been evaluated for safety in cats during sensitive life stages, supporting informed conversations about omega-3 sources (Vuorinen, 2020).
+Support options work best as layers that sit under veterinary diagnosis and treatment.
+Omega-3 fatty acids are one well-studied nutrition area in cats, including a randomized controlled trial of omega-3-enriched lickable treats as adjunctive therapy in feline chronic gingivostomatitis, with safety and tolerability monitoring (Sukho, 2025).
+Algal oil with EPA and DHA has also been evaluated for safety in cats during sensitive life stages (Vuorinen, 2020).

 “The goal is a plan that becomes more sustained, not perfect days.”